universalmindpbc/u-n-i-v-e-r-s-a-l-i-n-f-o-r-m-a-t-i-c-s/ w i k i s/machine_learning_(ml)_probability_score_for_oxtr_gene_expression_via_smart_phone_camera.md

 - **step 6 - machine learning confidence score and action:** The final result teaches the AI whether to use its research to evolve the OXTR gene expression algorithm, in real time, alternatively keep the algorithm as is, or, if ML confidence score is low, then ultimately adapt, modify and improve accuracy.
 The later may involve direct push messages to our laboratory partners at Garvan Institute Of Medical Research and University Of NSW Fabilab, together as one, for expedited further double blind scRNA and mRNA sequencing.

+[ confidence score > 5 = evolve

+*ie. the ML / AI's novel discovery is implemented into the system, within a sandbox for real time application via an In Silico RCT review board.
+Once fully vetted within this three phase clinical **InClinico AI** trial, it pushes to the [ I o H ] main-net* ]

 - **step 7 - final vetting via automated drug discovery network**: The AI automatically pushes its results to multiple blockchains for immutable, secure, private record - for both patient health record, global open source collaborative research, and an automated drug discovery network, together as one.
 The later leverages existing automated "agentic" AI systems, including but not limited, a multi-LLM chain of Recursion LOWE and Phenom, Ginko BioWorks, InSilico Network and Pharma.ai, Valence Labs, Future House and more.

 Over many thousands of people, every hour of every day, the AI continuously learns, while from the outset it is already trained on grounded truth DNA sequencing and electron motion data, together as one.